-Also known as Graviola tea or pawpaw tea, soursop tea is derived from the leaves of the soursop plant, taxonomically known as Annona muricata.
-Native to the tropical regions of the Americas, the fruit of this plant can weigh more than five pounds, but to prepare the tea, only the leaves are required.
-This fruit has received a great deal of attention in recent years due to its apparent effects on cancerous activity in the body, but research is still ongoing for safety and efficacy of this tea.
-These effects of soursop are attributed to the presence of alkaloids, acetogenins, other antioxidants, vitamin A, vitamin B, vitamin C, calcium, iron, potassium, gentisic acid, and anonol.
+Graviola has received attention in recent years due to its effects on chronic diseases, but research is still ongoing for the safety and efficacy of this tea.
+The beneficial effects of soursop are attributed to the presence of alkaloids, acetogenins, antioxidants, vitamins A, B, and C, calcium, iron, potassium, gentisic acid, and anonol in it.

 Benefits of Soursop Tea

 The benefits of this tea are listed below in detail.

 Obesity can play a key role in increasing your risk of metabolic diseases.